-(4) A ground mentioned in subsection (1) as the ground for a reprisal is the unlawful ground for the reprisal.
-(5) For the contravention to happen, it is sufficient if the unlawful ground is a substantial ground for the act or omission that is the reprisal, even if there is another ground for the act or omission.
-22-8 ded to Guardianship and Administration Act 2000 (Qld) be provide that a person who takes a reprisal commits an 22-9 amen ded to Guardianship and Administration Act 2000 (Qld) be include a provision to the effect of section 43 of the vers Protection Act 1994 (Qld): 951 (a) to ma ke it a tort for a person to take a reprisal; and (b) ke a person who takes a reprisal liable in damages to ne who suffers detriment as a result?
+- (4) A ground mentioned in subsection (1) as the ground for a reprisal is the unlawful ground for the reprisal. - (5) For the contravention to happen, it is sufficient if the unlawful ground is a substantial ground for the act or omission that is the reprisal, even if there is another ground for the act or omission. - 22-8 Should the Guardianship and Administration Act 2000 (Qld) be amended to provide that a person who takes a reprisal commits an offence? - 22-9 Should the Guardianship and Administration Act 2000 (Qld) be amended to include a provision to the effect of section 43 of the Whistleblowers Protection Act 1994 (Qld):951 - (a) to make it a tort for a person to take a reprisal; and - (b) to make a person who takes a reprisal liable in damages to anyone who suffers detriment as a result?